 Management and staffing

-The law makes provision that a person carrying out a pre-school service must ensure that a sufficient number of suitable and competent adults are working directly with the children at all times. (“Suitable and competent”adults are adults aged over 18 with adequate appropriate experience in caring for children under 6 years and/or who have appropriate qualifications to care for these children).
+The law makes provision that a person carrying out a pre-school service must ensure that a sufficient number of suitable and competent adults are working directly with the children at all times.
+The DCYA has published a list of recognised qualifications for the purposes of the DCYA childcare programmes.

 There should be appropriate vetting of all staff, students and volunteers who have access to a child by obtaining references and Garda vetting.